skalarproduktraum/phd-thesis/chapters/xr.md

     \caption{\label{fig:damocles}The \emph{Sword of Damocles}.
 Note the cathode-ray tubes mounted to the sides of the user's head, and the mirrors directing the image to the eyes.}
 \end{marginfigure}

-Big steps towards the current state of virtual and augmented reality were taken in the 1980s and 1990s by the University of Southern California's _Mixed Reality Lab_, and the company VPL, a spin-off of the aforementioned lab.
+Big steps towards the current state of virtual and augmented reality were taken in the 1980s and 1990s by the University of Southern California's _Mixed Reality Lab_, and the company VPL, a spin-off of the lab.
 The lab developed not only head-mounted displays, but full-body virtual reality suits, providing the user with a force-feedback system, and gloves developed for NASA that would react to virtual objects and the user's grip [@Zimmerman:19875d6].
 In addition to the personal systems based on head-mounted displays, room-scale systems such as the _CAVE_ [@CruzNeira:1992vt] — a backronym for _CAVE Automatic Virtual Environment_ — were developed in the mid-1990s.
 In contrast to the HMDs, these systems use the tracking of the user not to display a perspective-corrected image on a screen attached to the user's head, but on a (front or back-)projected wall or display at a distance to the user.
 Compared to HMDs, such CAVEs have the benefit that multiple people can use it simultaneously, with the constraint that only a single person will see the fully correct three-dimensional, immersive image.
 CAVE systems have found a large user base in the automative industry, and in architecture and design [@DeFanti:2010cp].